letsencrypt/website/content/en/how-it-works.md

 If the challenges check out, then the client identified by the public key is authorized to do certificate management for `example.com`.

+Note that this process cannot use HTTPS, which makes it vulnerable to certain attacks.
+In order to mitigate the issue, Let's Encrypt actually performs multiple validations in parallel from different network perspectives.
+This makes it significantly harder for an attacker to successfully subvert the validation process.

 ## Certificate Issuance and Revocation